By working collectively and innovatively, the region can prevent the next security and humanitarian disaster.

 Public Health Directives

-Ghana's strong testing policy, contract tracing, and restrictions of public gatherings garnered it a very strong public health score.
+Ghana's strong contract tracing and restrictions on public gatherings garnered it a strong public health score, although the country has very limited testing and weak emergency healthcare spending.

 - Public gathering restrictions 3